Shreyas1427/Split-APP/README.md

 | GET    | `/api/v1/analytics/monthly-summary`     | Monthly totals     |
 | GET    | `/api/v1/analytics/individual-vs-group` | Group vs individual |
 | GET    | `/api/v1/analytics/top-expenses`        | Top expenses & categories |

 ---

+## 🧾 Settlement Calculation Logic

+The app calculates balances based on how much each user paid vs how much they owe:

+1. **Equal Split**:
+   - The expense is divided equally among all `shared_with` users.
+   - The `paid_by` user is credited the full amount.

+2. **Percentage Split**:
+   - Each person’s share is calculated using the `split_values` object containing percentages.
+   - Must sum to 100%.

+3. **Exact Split**:
+   - `split_values` contains exact amounts per person.
+   - Must sum to the total expense.

+Balances are aggregated and debts are simplified:
+- Users with positive balances are creditors.
+- Users with negative balances are debtors.
+- Debtors are matched to creditors in order of amount to minimize total transactions.

+---